Royal Veterinary College (University of London)

 Added value: RVC has been accredited by both the American Veterinary Medicine Association and the European Association of Establishments for Veterinary Education in addition to the Royal College of Veterinary Surgeons, so it attracts a number of overseas students.
 This also puts it high up in the league of international veterinary schools for both research and teaching.
 The only veterinary school in the country to be awarded a Centre for Excellence in Teaching and Learning by HEFCE in 2005.
 The university is one of the first in the UK to offer two new degrees: veterinary nursing and veterinary science.
 Specialist facilities include an equine clinic, farm animal centre and post-mortem hall.

 Teaching: In a 2009 audit, the QAA concluded that it could have 'reasonable confidence' in the college.
-In the most recent National Student Survey 84 per cent of students said they were satisfied with teaching.

 Research: 55 per cent of academics submitted for the 2008 Research Assessment Exercise are producing “world class” or “internationally excellent” research.
 It is England’s best school in the agriculture, veterinary and food science unit of assessment for institutions whose research is exclusively veterinary-related.
 One of the leaders in Europe for research.